Methodology

 Topic classification

-Each article is tagged into a 15-category taxonomy derived from topic modelling (NMF) of the corpus and validated against the natural clusters in the literature.
+Each article is tagged into a 15-category taxonomy derived from topic modelling of the corpus and validated against the natural clusters in the literature.
 The categories span metabolic health, fertility, genetics, endocrinology, mental health, inflammation, epidemiology, nutrition, pharmacology, lifestyle, gut microbiome, dermatology, diagnostics, animal models, and molecular mechanisms.

 Classification pipeline